-There is no better time to be in Summit County than in the fall season.
+There is no better time to be in Summit County, Colorado than in the fall season.
 The striking combination of reds and oranges blends well with the mild weather luring both locals and visitors alike.
 It is also the last time that residents get to enjoy the colorful Colorado views before the colder season sets in.

 This post will provide a list of places that are guaranteed to make you fall in love with Colorado’s Summit County.

 This option is located approximately one hour from downtown Breckenridge.
-Before you even get to the hiking venue, you are given a sample of the mountain views and striking fall colors.
+Before you even get to the trails, you are given a sample of the mountain views and striking fall colors.
 Located at a higher altitude, the Boreas pass offers stunning views of Breckenridge and the surrounding area.
 Don’t forget to carry your camera for this one.

 Hiking and biking options are located in the upper part of Boreas Pass.
 One trail that to try out is the Bakers Tank Trail.
 At the lower elevation, you can easily spot the aspens but as you move higher, the fir and spruce trees take over.
 It is best to hike this particular trail in the earlier hours of the day due to its westward bearing.